 Amazon is one of the world’s biggest and richest companies, which means they have money to spend and they want to spend it on productions you might be able to work on.
 And we’re not talking pocket change here: Amazon didn’t think twice about shelling out £207m on the rights for a new Lord of the Rings adaptation, and it’s reported they’ll be spending $1bn producing it.
 Amazon Studios head Jennifer Salke recently said a “global casting search is well underway” – so maybe it’s time to dust off your Elvish.

 Not a goblin fan?
 Amazon has also been splashing the cash on the work of big-name directors.
-Coming up from the streamer is Manhattan romcom Modern Love, Nicolas Winding Refn’s Too Old to Die Young and the big-screen adaptation of Donna Tartt’s The Goldfinch.
+Writer-director Jordan Peele signed with the Studio and they’ve also been working with Nicolas Winding Refn and Oscar-winner Barry Jenkins as well as Nicole Kidman’s new production company.
 Amazon also regularly teams up with other content creators to fund co-productions like Fleabag and Sharon Horgan’s Catastrophe.
 All this means jobs for actors like you.

 How do I get involved?